How can I find the best employee share options for my company?

 Contact us on 020 8949 5522 for further advice or complete our Share Scheme Selector Tool, a four-questions survey.

 Why should I seek advice from RM2?

-RM2 has successfully implemented more than 1,150 employee share schemes.
+RM2 has successfully implemented share schemes for more than 1,300 clients.
 Unlike other share plan advisers, we are not just lawyers or accountants - we are true specialists covering every aspect of share scheme advice including tax, company law, trust law, accounting, tax valuations and (importantly) we offer full trustee and administration services as well.
+Being true specialists we can easily work along side your existing advisers.
 We are accredited to ISO 9001 for the design and administration of employee share schemes.
 We usually offer an initial consultation without cost or obligation.